Dig for Victory in the UK rationing and shortages of WW2

 Seeds were not rationed, but they were not always in good supply.

-As the above recollections are of the area around Edmonton in north London, the seed merchants were probably the corn chandlers that my mother wrote about in the early 1900s.
+As the recollections in this box are from the area around Edmonton in north London where Peter Johnson lived, the seed merchants were probably the corn chandlers that my mother wrote about there in the early 1900s.

 Pat Cryer, webmaster